L1ndenbaum/integrated-corn-assistant/docs/architecture.md

 ## Messaging (RabbitMQ)

 - Used for async work between services.
-- Example: gateway handles avatar file upload, then publishes a message for user-service to update the avatar path in its own schema.
+- Example: api-gateway handles avatar file upload, then publishes a message for user-service to update the avatar path in its own schema.

 ## Next Steps (planned sequence)